mgao6767/frds/docs/index.md

         setup(username="username", password="password", save_credentials=True)
         ```

         If `save_credentials=True`, the username and password will be saved locally in `credentials.json` in the `frds` folder.
-Then in later uses, no more setup is required (no just current session).
+Then in later uses, no more setup is required (not just current session).

         The `frds` folder is created under the user's home directory to store downloaded data upon installation.